devicetree-org/devicetree-specification/source/introduction.rst

 program*.
 Examples of a boot programs include: firmware, bootloaders, and hypervisors.
 Examples of a client program include: bootloaders, hypervisors, operating systems, and special purpose programs.
-A piece of software (e.g. a hypervisor) may be both a client program and a boot program.
+A piece of software may be both a client program and a boot program  (e.g. a hypervisor).

 This specification, the |spec-fullname| (|spec|), provides a complete boot program to client program interface definition, combined with minimum system requirements that facilitate the development of a wide variety of systems.

-..
-FIXME cgt - Rephrase the following?

 This specification is targeted towards the requirements of embedded systems.
 An embedded system typically consists of system hardware, an